ThatQuiz Test Library Take this test now

 C) The storm and vow to become a monk

-D) His travels to Rome
+D) His access to the Bible

 Created with That Quiz — where a math practice test is always one click away.